COVID-19 Rent Relief

 Does the payment go to the tenant or the landlord?

-Payments will be made directly to landlords and utility companies on behalf of the tenant family.
+Payments will be made directly to landlords and utility companies on behalf of the tenant, but in certain instances, rental payments may be made directly to the tenant if the landlord is unwilling or unable to participate.

 If the payment does not come directly to me (the tenant), do I receive something in the mail, or have a way to verify online that my landlord received the money that was paid on my behalf?